akulmalhotra/akulmalhotra.github.io/_pages/reading.md

 3. The Metamorphosis - Franz Kafka
 4. Slaughterhouse Five - Kurt Vonnegut
 5. The Sound of the Mountain - Yasunari Kawabata
+6. The Doors of Perception - Aldous Huxley